phillip94/RepData_PeerAssessment1/Phillip_Project_Files/Peer_Assessment_1.md

 ## 3    Difference 0.15%   1.17%
 ```

-**Is there differences in activity patterns between weekdays and weekends?**
+## Are there differences in activity patterns between weekdays and weekends?

 To determine the difference a new factor variable in the dataset is created with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.

 ```r